Commentaries on

 [19] Shakespeare.
 The Play of Pericles, Prince of Tyre.
 In The Norton Shakespeare: Romances and Poems, 3rd ed.
 150-206).
 183, 4.0.47-48.

 [20] La durée is Bergson’s concept of an experience of time other than what we call “objective time” (the simple passage of units of time).
-See The Conversation Blog’s entry or, for a rigorous philosophical discussion of this concept, see the Stanford Encylopedia of Philosophy’s entry “Henri Bergson.”
+See The Conversation Blog’s entry or, for a rigorous philosophical discussion of this concept, see the Stanford Encyclopedia of Philosophy’s entry “Henri Bergson.”
 Accessed 3/1/2024.

 [21] Woozles are members of the Disney stable of cartoon characters.
 Weasel-like, slippery creatures, their reason for existing is to steal honey, which makes them the stuff of Winnie the Pooh’s nightmares.